Athletics minor league players: J.J. Goss

-Wei-En Lin
+Colby Halter

-Wei-En Lin (born November 4, 2005) is a Taiwanese professional baseball pitcher in the Athletics organization.
+Colby Matthew Halter (born August 24, 2001) is an American professional baseball second baseman and third baseman in the Athletics organization.

-Lin played in the 2023 U-18 Baseball World Cup.
-He signed with the Oakland Athletics as an international free agent in June 2024.

-Lin made his professional debut in 2025 with the Stockton Ports and was promoted to the Lansing Lugnuts during the season.
+Halter played college baseball for the Florida Gators from 2021 to 2023.
+In 2022, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, batting .307/.407/.507 in 140 at bats with 22 runs (8th in the league), 7 doubles (10th), 7 home runs (leading the league), 12 stolen bases (9th), and 21 walks (5th).

+He was selected by the Oakland Athletics in the 17th round of the 2023 Major League Baseball draft, signing for a $125,000 signing bonus.
+In 2023, playing for the Lansing Lugnuts and the ACL Athletics, he batted .272/.366/.351 in 114 at bats.

+In 2024, playing primarily for Lansing with one at bat for the ACL Athletics, he batted .256/.367/.363 in 234 at bats.
+In 2025, playing for the Los Vegas Aviators and Midland Rockhounds, he batted .260/.352/.408 in 439 at bats with 8 triples, and 28 stolen bases in 32 attempts.

+Halter represented the Israel national team at the 2026 World Baseball Classic.

 Brennan Milone

 Brennan Cole Milone (born May 6, 2001) is an American professional baseball first baseman and outfielder in the Athletics organization.

 Milone attended Woodstock High School in Woodstock, Georgia.
 He was selected by the Los Angeles Dodgers in the 28th round of the 2019 Major League Baseball draft, but did not sign.
 Milone started his college baseball at South Carolina University for two years before transferring to the University of Oregon where he played one year.
 In 2022, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 He was selected by the Oakland Athletics in the sixth round of the 2022 MLB draft and signed.

 Milone started his professional career with the Arizona Complex League Athletics for two games before being promoted to the Stockton Ports.
 He played 2023 with Stockton and the Lansing Lugnuts and 2024 with the Midland RockHounds.
 Milone started 2025 with Midland before being promoted to the Las Vegas Aviators.